<< Click to Display Table of Contents >>

 Figure 2.
 Sign Document Dialog Box

-•Select a certificate from either the system store or the files on the local computer.
+•Select a certificate from the system store or the local computer.

-•Click View Certificate to view details about the certificate currently selected.
+•Click View Certificate to view details about the selected certificate.

 •Click the Reason for Signing menu, or enter text into the box manually, to add a reason for signing the document.

-•Click the Location box to enter a location for where the document is signed.
+•Click the Location box to enter a location as desired.

 •Click the Contact Info box to add contact information to the signature.

-•Click the Permissions box to select changes permissible after the document has been signed.
+•Click the Permissions box to determine the changes that are permitted after the document has been signed.

 •Click the Sign Template menu to select layout options for the signature and associated information.